pavanilla/Inventory-Store/README.md

  This is a prototype repository for the server component of the Inventory Store.
 The system allows the stocks across the Inventory store.
 Stock is shown for the User and the Inventory status of the stores and their store data.
 Data is stored in mongoDB database.

-# Key Technologies for the Inventory store
+# serve side technologies
-key technologies include: Node.js and MongoDB, Javascript
+1.Node.js

 # Assumptions
   1. Data base schema is designed in the view of write operations rather than read operation . so prefered using Reference Data Models (Normalization).